olivertlord/MIRRORS/README.md

 ### Installing

-Simply navigate to https://github.com/olivertlord/MIRRORS/releases/latest and download the latest source xode (as either a .ZIP or .tar.gz file) and extract to your desired location.
+Simply navigate to https://github.com/olivertlord/MIRRORS/releases/latest and download the latest source code (as either a .ZIP or .tar.gz file) and extract to your desired location.

 To run MIRRORS, simply open Matlab, navigate to the MIRRORS directory and then type